"Rate Lock" and other Ways to Get a Lower Interest Rate

 Other Interest Saving Strategies

-There are more ways to get a reduced rate, besides agreeing to a shorter rate lock period.
-The bigger the down payment, the better the interest rate will be, as you will have more equity from the start.
-You could choose to pay points to reduce your interest rate for the loan term, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to reduce the rate over the term of the loan.
-You will pay more up front, but you will come out ahead, especially if you keep the loan for a long time.
+There are other ways to get a low rate, in addition to going with a shorter rate lock period.
+The larger down payment you can make, the lower your interest rate will be, as you will have more equity from the start.
+You can pay points to bring down your interest rate over the loan term, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
+You'll pay more initially, but you'll come out ahead, especially if you don't refinance early.

 At Real Property Finance, we answer questions about this process every day.
 Call us at 310-379-5997.